LEXINGTON, Ky. (WKYT) — (7/24/2018) – Federal and state legislation passed in 2014 says hemp can be grown and marketed in states with pilot programs.

 CBD oil is made from extracting one of several cannabinoids from the plant.

-In Harrison County, Kentucky, if you take a walk in one of Brian Furnish’s fields you will find a crop of hemp recently planted that will be harvested in September for the use high end clothing.
+In Harrison County, Kentucky, if you take a walk in one of the farm fields you will find a crop of hemp recently planted that will be harvested in September for the use high end clothing.

 “Here in Kentucky, we have worked hard with the law enforcement community to prove we can have an industrial hemp research pilot program that is consistent with the law,” said Kentucky Agriculture Commissioner Ryan Quarles.
 “I am proud of the relationship we have built.”

 Hemp grows fairly easily in Kentucky, and its success in the last three years has attracted global investors.
-Companies like Ananda Hemp have invested $30 million over the last two and half years in what Furnish and other farmers are doing in the Bluegrass.
+Companies like Ananda Hemp have invested $30 million over the last two and half years in what farmers are doing in the Bluegrass.

 “I have to say hands down, from an industrial hemp’s point of view, Kentucky is the cutting-edge place to be.
 We’ve deployed probably 80 percent of our capital here,” said Eric Wang, CEO Eco Fiber.